TOMMY RAFFO | HEAD COACH

 A-State Draftees Under Raffo

-Now entering his ninth season as head baseball coach at Arkansas State, Raffo has revived the Red Wolves baseball program.
-He has had 13 players drafted since arriving in 2009 and has sent 14 players play in the minor leagues.
+Now entering his 10th season as head baseball coach at Arkansas State, Raffo has revived the Red Wolves baseball program.
+He has had 14 players drafted since arriving in 2009 and has sent 17 players play in the minor leagues.
 The Red Wolves had four players drafted in 2015 to tie the school record for most players drafted in a single MLB draft with the 1995 squad.
 David Owen was the top draft pick of the class in the 19th round, while Stuart Levy was taken in the 27th round.
 Chandler Hawkins (33rd round) and Zach George (35th round) were A-State's other two draft picks.
 Bradley Wallace became the second-highest draft pick in school history when he was taken with the 307th pick in the 10th round by the Tampa Bay Rays in 2014, while Daniel Wright and Logan Uxa were each taken by the Cincinnati Reds in 2013.
-Jacob Lee became the school's highest draft pick in 2012 when he was taken in the ninth round by the Cleveland Indians.
+Jacob Lee became the school's highest draft pick in 2012 when he was taken in the ninth round by the Cleveland Indians before Tyler Zuber unseated him by being selected in the sixth round by the Kansas City Royals.

 A-State had some early season success as the team went 7-3 in its first 10 games, including winning two out of three games against No. 7 Louisville, marking the first time the Red Wolves had won a road series against a ranked opponent since taking two of three games against No. 18 Western Kentucky in 2010.
 A-State capped off those first ten games with a sweep of NCAA Tournament participant Houston Baptist in Houston.